matteobolner/sscrofa_variant_remapping/README.md

 Format for the input id update file:
 id_10_2,id_11_1,updated_id

+All the generic libraries required by the pipeline are specified in the environment.yml file in workflow/environments and should be automatically fetched by snakemake.

-Since the PERL API requires specific versions and libraries to run, a Docker container was built starting from the PERL Dockerfile (see https://github.com/matteobolner/ncbi_remap_api_docker).
+Since the PERL API requires specific versions and libraries to run, a Docker container encapsulating it was built starting from the PERL Dockerfile (see https://github.com/matteobolner/ncbi_remap_api_docker).
 The container runs a PERL environment from which the script can be succesfully executed.

+**REQUIREMENTS TO RUN THE PIPELINE:**
+- Snakemake
+- Docker and singularity

 TO DO: